juk0de/mtf2json/README.md

 ## Project Goals and Features

 - Make it easy to parse MTF files in any modern programming language, using a well-known and documented format (JSON).
-- Provide a comprehensive JSON structure that includes all necessary data for generating record sheets.
+- Provide a comprehensive JSON structure that includes all data from the MTF files, well-structured and organized.
-- Handle various issues and inconsistencies in the MTF format.
+- Handle inconsistencies in the MTF format, like duplicate keys, varying delimiters and different encodings.

 ## Why mtf2json?

 MegaMek is a great project, but the MTF format is difficult to work with.
-It's not a standardized format and there is no official specification (at least I couldn't find one).
-Furhermore, an MTF file does not contain all information required to create an actual record sheet (e.g. the structure pips are missing).
+It is not standardized, and there is no official specification (at least none that I could find).
+Additionally, MTF files do not contain all the information required to create an actual record sheet.

-`mtf2json` does not simply create a 1:1 JSON version of the MTF data (that wouldn't be possible anyway) but restructures the data and adds information that is required for creating record sheets (see examples below).
+`mtf2json` does not simply create a 1:1 JSON version of the MTF data but restructures the data and adds some information, such as structure pips.
+The examples below illustrate the differences between various sections in the MTF and JSON formats.

 ## Current State
 ### Conversion Rates